simonprickett/tweeting-catflap/README.md

 sudo raspi-config
 ```

 The Raspberry Pi configuration application appears.
-You should:
+If you are booting from an SD card (ignore this if you have an SSD), you should:

 * Choose menu option 6 (Advanced Options).
 * Choose menu option A1 (Expand Filesystem).